 Most chronic illness insurance is offered as a rider to your life insurance; not as a separate policy.

-This means that you get to choose to add this coverage to your standard life insurance (or mortgage protection) policy.
+This means that you get to choose to add this coverage to your standard life insurance (or mortgage protection life insurance) policy.
 The rider will list the chronic illnesses that it covers and the number of ADLs that you must be unable to perform (usually two).

 When you take out a standard life insurance policy for a certain amount of money (the death benefit), this amount of money will be paid to your loved ones when you die.
 The chronic illness rider allows you to get a portion of the insurance money in advance that would normally go to your loved ones.
 You will be able to decide how much you want your policy to cover when you purchase your life insurance (or mortgage protection) policy.